soapdog/firefoxos-quick-guide/basics.md

 ![Memos on the simulator](images/originals/memos-simulator.png)

 By gathering your HTML, CSS, JavaScript, and a manifest file you already have an application ready to run on Firefox OS.
-Moving on our topic about basic concepts lets learn more about what application types there are.
+Moving on our topic about basic concepts let's learn more about what application types there are.

 ## Types of Application

-Firefox OS currently has two types of applications: hosted apps and packaged apps - though more types may become available in the future (e.g., custom keyboards and the ability to create other system services).
+Firefox OS currently has two types of applications: hosted apps and packaged apps - though more types may become available in the future (e.g. custom keyboards and the ability to create other system services).

 * **Hosted Apps:** Are hosted on a web server just like normal websites.
 This means that when the user launches a hosted app, its content is loaded from the remote server (or from the cache, if available).
 * **Packaged Apps:** Are distributed as a zip file and copied to the device when installed.
 When the user launches a packaged app, its contents are loaded from the zip file instead of a remote server.

 There are pros and cons to both types.
 On the one hand, hosted apps are easier to maintain, as all you need to do is maintain files on your web server.
 However, it's harder to make them work offline because it requires the use of the much despised [**appcache**](https://developer.mozilla.org/pt-BR/docs/HTML/Using_the_application_cache).
 Hosted apps are also limited in which WebAPIs they can use, which means they can't do all the things a packaged app can do.

 On the other hand, packaged apps have all their content stored on the device - which means they are always available when the user is offline (and so avoid needing appcache).
 They also have the ability to access security-sensitive WebAPIs that are not available to hosted apps.
-Updating them can be a bit painful, because you need to upload any new version to the Firefox Marketplace - which means going through the a review process, which can take some time.
+Updating them can be a bit painful, because you need to upload any new version to the Firefox Marketplace - which means going through a review process, which can take some time.

 When trying to choose which type of application to build, consider: if you require advanced WebAPIs, then you should use a packaged app.
 However, if your application works fine without needing to access any advanced system services or device capabilities beyond those already available in a web browser, then always choose a hosted app.
 It is ok to use packaged apps if you don't have a place to host it.